Data Kakus

 Data Kakus (a.k.a.
 Apau Data) is a remote Kenyah Badeng village settlement in the hilly interior of the Ulu Kakus Tatau division of Sarawak, Malaysia elevates to 650 metres, not far from Tubau and Belaga district.
 To be exact, Data Kakus is located at the upstream of Sungai Burok and Sungai Nyabet.
 The highest peak in Ulu Kakus is called Gunung Lumut about 828m located on the peak of Lumut Range not too far from Sungai Bekuyat and Sungai Kakus.

 Travel to Data Kakus involves a five hours 4WD drive from Bintulu or Belaga, to get to Data Kakus one has to take the Bintulu-Bakun road and look for the junction to KTS camp from KTS camp to Simpang Jonat.
 It takes about 60 km using the logging road and from simpang Jonat it takes another 18 km to reach Data Kakus.
 It is also possible to trek Data Kakus from Belaga and it takes five to seven hours trekking from Long Sungai Pelaran (Sg.
 Sanan baan Kenyah), Sungai Ngajah from Rajang river then conquer Gunung Ngajah about 444m.
-The Kakus River or Batang Tatau begins as a stream near Data Kakus called Alo Nyabet or e-iut Nyabet or Sungai Burok, and it flows through Data Kakus, the end point where small boats such as 'moto setinding' can navigate.
-It is also possible to travel downriver from Data Kakus by longboat to Tatau town, it takes almost a day to get to Tatau town by boat as the river is too shallow, winding and small.
+The Kakus River, also known as Batang Tatau, originates as a stream in upper Data Kakus named Alo Nyabet, e-iut Nyabet, or Sungai Burok, and flows through Data Kakus valley, where small boats like can easily navigate.
+It is also easy to travel downriver from Data Kakus to Long Beyak then to Tatau town by longboat; however, the journey takes about a day due to the river's shallow, twisting, and narrow width.